viniciusgerevini/clyde-js/LANGUAGE.md

 { type: 'line', text: 'This is another line.' }
 ```

-#### Grouping lines
+### Grouping lines

-If you wan't to group multiple lines in one call, you can use indentation.
+If you wan't to group multiple lines in one call, you just need to indent the subsequent lines.
 You can choose to use spaces or tabs (or even both, however I don't recommend that):

 ```
 This is the first dialogue line.